Knowledge Hub

 Flexible price escalation clauses

-With flexible price rise clauses, the seller provides a price list but includes provision for the prices to be increased on either a set annual or bi-annual basis or through giving reasonable notice of a planned price rise.
+With flexible price rise clauses, the seller provides a price list that includes provisions for prices to be increased on either a set annual or bi-annual basis, or through giving reasonable notice of a planned price rise.
 The notification of the planned price rise could result in the other contracting party electing to terminate the contract rather than pay the increased price.
-Whilst flexibility allows you to accurately increase your prices to reflect market conditions, this type of clause does not give you the same degree of control as a price escalation clause with automatic or index linked price rises.
+Whilst flexibility allows you to increase your prices to reflect market conditions accurately, this type of clause does not give you the same degree of control as a price escalation clause with automatic or index-linked price rises.

 Advice for suppliers